Upstream-Research/csv_metadata_encoding/README.md

 Copyright (c) 2018 Upstream Research, Inc.

-This repository hosts a specification for encoding metadata associated with a CSV (tabular data document).
+This repository hosts a specification for encoding metadata associated with a Comma-Separated-Value (CSV) document containing tabular data.

 The specification provided here is subject to an MIT License.